rhklite/rhklite.github.io/README.md

 - do not add the assets to lfs, it won't render properly on the webpage.
 - there is are some manual changes made to the [`main.bundle.css`](dist/css/main.bundle.css).
 Please keep it to avoid missing/bad assets.
 - view [`index.html`](dist/index.html) locally in the browser
+- don't do autoplay if there is a video with audio

 ## Useful Commands